The Edelweiss Band

 In addition to performing, Mike teaches accordion and piano to students ranging from 9 to 88 years-old.

-Gary Carper has been playing tuba on a regular basis with The Edelweiss Band for several years.
+Gary Carper has been playing tuba on a regular basis with The Edelweiss Band since 2011.

 Gary grew up in Fairfax Co.
 (VA) and began playing tuba in school.
-After attending Shenandoah Conservatory (VA), Gary transferred to North Texas State (the University of North Texas) where he became the first tuba player to earn a BA in Music
+After attending Shenandoah Conservatory (VA), Gary transferred to North Texas State (the University of North Texas) where he became the first tuba player to earn a BM in Jazz Studies / Performance.

 Gary began playing polkas at Busch Gardens Williamsburg at Das Festhaus in 1976 and has since been a freelance musician.
 He has performed in 39 states and Europe.
 Career highlights include: founding member of The Dallas Brass, artist in residence at Southern Methodist University (TX), and a clinician for Yamaha Band Instrument Corp.
 Gary has been a finalist in national and international Jazz Improvisation competitions and toured with ensembles including Rodeo Bands and Guy Lombardo’s Royal Canadians.